Choose Your Own Narrative: Interactive Productions and Their Aspects (2023/03/31; 2023/09)

 Essay: Non-academic article or symposium report.
 Editor review, ca. 3,000 words (English) or 4-6,000 characters (Japanese).

-Due Dates: Please send an e-mail expressing your intent to submit a contribution until January 31, 2023, to firstname.lastname@example.org, including the section (theory, case, material, etc.) and the topic of your contribution to allow for timely reviewer recruitment.
+Due Dates: If you consider a submission, please do not hesitate to send an e-mail expressing your intent to email@example.com before the submission deadline, including the section (theory, case, material, etc.) and the topic of your contribution to allow for timely reviewer recruitment.
 Please also state in which language you intend to submit your contribution or if you seek to have the paper published in both languages, English and Japanese.
 The submission deadline for manuscripts is March 31, 2023, for publication in late September 2023.